Lulu (Lou Reed and Metallica album): Background

 Lou Reed and Metallica had both been on the bill in October 1997 for the eleventh of Neil Young's Bridge School Benefit concerts.
 The conception of the collaboration project began in 2009 when both Metallica and Reed performed at the Rock and Roll Hall of Fame's 25th Anniversary Concert.
 After that performance, they began "kicking around the idea of making a record together," but did not start working together until two years later.
 In February 2011, Metallica guitarist Kirk Hammett announced that in May 2011 the group would start working on something that's "not 100 percent a Metallica record.
 It's a recording project, let's put it that way."
 The project was revealed to be a collaboration with Lou Reed once the recording of the album had been completed in June 2011.

 The collaboration was originally intended to be Metallica re-recording various previously unreleased tracks Reed had written over the years.
 Among these unreleased demos was a collection of songs composed for a play called Lulu—a theatrical production of two plays originally written by the German playwright Frank Wedekind.
 Reed shared the demos of these songs with the members of Metallica to help bring the "piece to the next level," and the group provided "significant arrangement contributions" to the material.
 David Fricke of Rolling Stone heard at least two of the songs from the project in June 2011—"Pumping Blood" and "Mistress Dread"—and described their sound as a "raging union of [Reed's] 1973 noir classic, Berlin, and Metallica's '86 crusher, Master of Puppets."
 All tracks were made available for listening on the official Lou Reed & Metallica website before its release.
 Reed stated that "Everything is cut live – us staring at each other, playing".
-The recording was problematic at times, with Lars Ulrich admitting that at one point Lou Reed challenged him to a "street fight".
+Tempers flared a few times during the recording sessions, with Lars Ulrich admitting that at one point Lou Reed challenged him to a "street fight".